Mytaxi Gold Rallye

 The following screens are the result of multiple iterations.

 After having launched this feature and after the live testing phase had concluded, we sent out a survey asking for feedback from our participating drivers and taxi companies.
 The involvement exceeded our expectations and the majority of responses were excellent.
 A thorough analysis of the gathered data soon confirmed the expected success.
 During the live phase, tours per driver increased by 9% on average (based on all participating countries).
 New registrations rocketed by 68% on a monthly climax until halfway through the live phase and then slightly dropped down to 47% at the beginning of the following month.
 The number of active drivers during this phase was equivalent to the number of new registrations – increasing the conversion rate to nearly 100%.

 In comparison to other campaigns/features with the same goals, the Gold Rallye still was not performing well enough to be compatible with other campaigns.
 A potential cause may be due to different triggers that have caused this particular feature to fail.
 However, the overall positive outcome proved a certain potential in such mechanism after all.

 With the first gamified experience in the mytaxi app, we were successful in creating a foundation for future projects that intend to move in the same direction.

 "We launched a feature that rewarded our drivers for their exceptional performance and helped us to increase our service quality by significant numbers.
 Alex worked hard to get this feature on the road and never left us hanging."

-Prodcut Tribe Lead at FREE NOW (formerly mytaxi)
+Senior Prodcut Lead at FREE NOW (formerly mytaxi)